All posts

 Discord Parity Score: 5/10 (more Slack-like than Discord-like)

-Self-Hosting Difficulty: Moderate-Hard (requires database + configuration expertise)
+Self-Hosting Difficulty: Moderate to Hard (requires database + configuration expertise)

 6. Rocket.Chat: Feature-Rich Self-Hosting

 Rocket.Chat offers perhaps the most comprehensive feature set of any self-hosted alternative.
-Omnichannel support (connect WhatsApp, Facebook Messenger, etc.), extensive apps marketplace, and highly configurable permission systems make it incredibly versatile.
+Omnichannel support, an extensive apps marketplace, and highly configurable permission systems make it versatile enough to replace multiple communication tools simultaneously.

 Key Features: